 We’re slowly leaving the screen behind.
-Voice is increasingly used to give different commands, to control devices and–in the not so distant future– we will also use voice to dictate purchases in our everyday life.
+Voice is increasingly used to give different commands, control devices, and — in the not so distant future — we will also use voice to dictate purchases in our everyday lives.

 The technology to purchase through voice commands is actually available.
 And at low costs, at that.
 But there is still a lot of work to do to make it attractive to the mainstream public.
 I think, however, that it’s only a matter of time before it picks up.

 In fact, according to Google, about 20% of all mobile searches are made over voice.
-In addition, it’s expected that 50% of all online searches will be voice-based by 2020.
+Also, it’s expected that 50% of all online searches will be voice-based by 2020.

-I wanted to add at least a few words to talk about the Internet of Things (IoT).
+I wanted to add a few words to talk about the Internet of Things (IoT).
 The IoT is the connection of everyday objects to the Internet, allowing them to receive and send data.
-This is particularly interesting to explore in the current age of digitalization because it will allow combining several of the trends that I wrote about today.
+This is particularly interesting to explore in the current age of digitalization because it will combine several of the trends that I wrote about today.

 Samsung, for example, launched the Family Hub Refrigerator, an amazingly smart fridge from which you not only can access all of your standard apps but is also interconnected to your other devices.

-You can for example use your phone to see what’s inside your fridge and you can add items to a grocery list (that your fridge can buy online by itself later on).
+For example, you can use your phone to see what’s inside your fridge, and you can add items to a grocery list (that your fridge can buy online by itself later on).

 Let us help you innovate with your eCommerce.
 Contact us today!